Justaus3r/Hapie/README.md

 #### Upcoming update:
 - ?
 #### Note:
-The Data about security of Hashes is based on my research about them.if you see something wrong ,contact me at x-neron@pm.me or create a (issue)[https://github.com/Justaus3r/Hapie/issues]
+The Data about security of Hashes is based on my research about them.if you see something wrong ,contact me at x-neron@pm.me or create an [issue](https://github.com/Justaus3r/Hapie/issues)
 ### Disclaimer:
 The tool is only for Educational purpose.i am not responsible for consequences of bad use..cheers!
 ### Bug Report: